Published by Lookforzebras

 The plight of overworked doctors during the throes of the COVID pandemic along with Dr Lorna Breem’s suicide focused attention, front and center on the physician burnout problems experienced by overworked medical professionals.

-The U.S. Congress passed the Lorna Breen Act on 18th March 2022.
-The complete name for the Act is Lorna Breen Healthcare Provider Protection Act.
-The Dr Lorna Breen Act aims at improving mental and behavioral health among healthcare providers.
-The Act adopts a two-pronged approach, making policy recommendations to improve the health of US healthcare providers and provision of grants.
+The U.S. Congress passed the Lorna Breen Act on March 18, 2022.
+Officially called the Lorna Breen Healthcare Provider Protection Act, it aims to improve the mental and behavioral health of healthcare providers.
+The Act takes a two-pronged approach by both making policy recommendations to enhance the health of U.S. healthcare providers and providing grants to support their well-being.
+By combining these efforts, it aims to create a more sustainable and supportive healthcare environment.

 This medical protection act also known as the Breen law has many provisions.
 The U.S. Department for Human and Health Services is mandatorily required to provide grants to hospitals, medical professional associations, and other health entities to facilitate both mental health and resiliency among medical professionals and other healthcare workers.
-In addition, health and behavioral training will also be provided among different categories of healthcare providers, residents, and other medical professionals.
+Additionally, health and behavioral training will be provided to healthcare providers, residents, and medical professionals, ultimately fostering a supportive and efficient work environment.

 The Department of Health Services also must achieve the following objectives: